ietf/id-guidelines/README.md

     request an early review of the document by IANA.

--   [ ] If there is no action for IANA, verify that this section explicitly says “This document has no IANA actions.”
+-   [ ] If there is no action for IANA, verify that this section explicitly says "This document has no IANA actions."
 It is often helpful for the IANA Considerations section to remain in place upon publication as an RFC even if there are no actions.